Scarabaeus sacer

 Scarabaeus sacer, common name sacred scarab, is the type species of the genus Scarabaeus and the family Scarabaeidae.
-This dung beetle is native of southern Europe, northern Africa and western Asia, and it was venerated in ancient Egypt.
+This dung beetle is native to southern Europe, North Africa, West Asia, and was venerated in ancient Egypt.

 Taxonomy

 Scarabaeus sacer was described by Carl Linnaeus in his 1758 10th edition of Systema Naturae, the starting point of zoological nomenclature.
 It is considered the type species of the genus Scarabaeus, despite some controversy surrounding Latreille's 1810 type designation, which was resolved by a ruling of the International Commission on Zoological Nomenclature in 2014, to accept Hope's 1837 designation of S. sacer as the type rather than Latreille's 1810 designation (of Dynastes hercules).

 Distribution and habitat

-Scarabaeus sacer is found in southern Europe, northern Africa and western Asia.
+Scarabaeus sacer is found in southern Europe, North Africa, and West Asia.
 It has been recorded from Afghanistan, Albania, Armenia, Azerbaijan, Bulgaria, Cyprus, Egypt, Eritrea, Ethiopia, France (including Corsica), Greece, Hungary, Iran, Iraq, Israel, Italy (including Sardinia and Sicily), Jordan, India (Kashmir), Libya, Mauritania, Montenegro, Morocco, Palestine, Pakistan, Romania, Portugal, Russia (southernmost), Saudi Arabia, Serbia, Spain, Sudan, Syria, Turkey, Turkistan and Ukraine.
 In Europe, much of the distribution of S. sacer is in coastal regions near the Mediterranean and the Black Sea, where it often inhabits dunes and marshes.
 For example, in the Camargue, it is almost exclusively found in coastal dunes and coastal marshes.